HP TECH TAKES /...

 USB-C cables are compatible with Thunderbolt ports, and USB-C ports are compatible with Thunderbolt cables.
 Thunderbolt technology plays a pivotal role in this evolution, offering unparalleled data transfer speeds, power delivery, and multi-display support, bridging the gap between Thunderbolt and USB-C with its advanced capabilities.

 This makes it easier than ever to use the best cable you have available.
 However, it’s important to understand the key differences between Thunderbolt and USB-C so that you can make the right purchasing decision for your needs.
-In this guide, we’ll take a look at Thunderbolt 3 vs USB-C and what makes them different.

 What is USB-C?